vandekeiser/wires/README.md

-A Java port of the "Simulator for digital circuits" from SICP (Structure and Interpreation of Computer Programs).
+A Java port of the "Simulator for digital circuits" from SICP (Structure and Interpretation of Computer Programs).